 Our brains have a built-in negativity bias that goes back to the origin of the human race.
 Back then, one threat could be fatal.
 So, our brains evolved to focus on threats for survival, not good experiences.
 Even now, that’s made us pay more attention to negative experiences than positive ones.

 It takes some work to dwell on the positive but it’s worth it.
 Find one positive thing that’s happened to you recently.
 Bring it into your awareness and be with it.
+Make space for it.
 Allow it to soak in.

 Think about it for several minutes.
 Feel the goodness wash over you.
 Enjoy it.